balletrocstar/Linked-Open-Colors/README.txt

  * Install Django, 1.0 or greater

- * Google App Engine SDK, you should run:
+ * Google App Engine SDK for Python, you should run:

     ln -s /path/to/google_appengine .google_appengine